Gaius-Augustus/BRAKER/README.md

 The columns (fields) contain:

     seqname source feature start end score strand frame transcript ID and gene ID

+If the –makehub option was used and MakeHub is available on your system, a hub directory beginning with the name `hub_` will be created.
+Copy this directory to a publicly accessible web server.
+A file `hub.txt` resides in the directory.
+Provide the link to that file to the UCSC Genome Browser for visualizing results.

 Example data
 ============